Space-00/Ronime/README.md

 I know, I know, Ronime interface isn't beautiful and I'll make it better later (If i have time tho)

-Just open an issue if you spot any errors or anything in the app
+Just open an issue if you spot any errors or anything